Read our comprehensive guide to buying your next vehicle interstate.

 The potential hassle involved in buying a vehicle interstate is enough to put some people off a car altogether, but it doesn’t have to be that way.
-With the help of our comprehensive guide to purchasing a car interstate, you can ensure that the entire process is as smooth and hassle-free as possible.

-Costs to consider when buying a car from another state
+Other costs to consider when buying a car from another state

 - Transfer of registration.
 When you buy a car, you’ll need to cover the cost of transferring the vehicle’s registration into your name.
 However, if the vehicle is first registered in your name in another state before you drive it home, you’ll also need to cover the cost of moving the registration over to your state of residence.

 - Insurance.
 Remember also that, as part of the cost of registering your vehicle, you’ll also need to pay for compulsory third party (CTP) insurance.
-This will most likely set you back a few-hundred dollars or more, but it’s automatically included in the cost of registration everywhere but NSW, the ACT and Queensland.
+This will most likely set you back a few hundred dollars or more, but it’s automatically included in the cost of registration everywhere but NSW, the ACT and Queensland.

 - Roadworthy and safety certificates.
 You’ll also need to cover the cost of getting the necessary roadworthy and safety certificates (pink slips) to register the car in your state.
 Costs for these important certifications vary – for example, in NSW a Vehicle Safety Check (formerly pink slip) for a light vehicle costs $40 and a Safety and Identity Check (formerly blue slip) costs $64 – so check with the roads and transport department in your state to find out how much you’ll need to pay.

-Where to source a vehicle
+Where to find a vehicle

 There are a few options available when buying a car interstate: